RUSSIA TRAVEL TIPS

 Cyrillic is the alphabet of the Russian language.
 Cyrillic is used in signs and so finding your directions on your own can be difficult if you do not recognise this script.

 English is not as widely spoken as in other European countries though those who come into contact with tourists regularly, such as in hotels and restaurants, will usually have some English and/or another European language.
+Information is available in English on the subway networks of Moscow and St Petersburg.

 Knowledge of one or two key Russian phrases will show courtesy and be appreciated as a sign of respect.